PAIR-code/lit/website/src/tutorials/text-salience.md

-Three gradient-based salience methods and one black box method are provided out of the box to LIT users who need to use these post-hoc interpretations to make sense of their language model’s predictions.
+Three gradient-based salience methods and one black box method are provided out of the box to LIT users who need to use these post-hoc interpretations to make sense of their language model's predictions.
 This diverse array of built-in techniques can be used in combination with other LIT modules like counterfactuals to support robust exploration of a model's behavior, as illustrated in this tutorial.
 And as always, LIT strives to enable users to